Welcome to my site! This is academic-Me, in a couple of paragraphs. Check the other sections of the website for more detailed info.

 For three and a half years, during my PhD, I worked as a graduate teaching assistant at the Department of Language and Linguistic Science and briefly in the Department of Sociology, and I have taught in the UG modules ‘Introduction to Phonetics & Phonology’, ‘The Prosody of English’, ‘Articulatory & Impressionistic Phonetics’, ‘Understanding English Grammar’, and ‘Social Interaction and Conversation Analysis’.
 I have been a Spanish language tutor in the Department, and I have also assisted the Department of Education and the Centre of English Language Teaching tutoring home and international Masters students in EAP and academic writing.
 I have completed the York Learning and Teaching Award (YLTA) programme which awarded me Associate Fellow of the Higher Education Academy status, and my teaching performance at York has been recognised with a Vice Chancellor’s Teaching Award (2019).

-I started my academic career originally as an EFL teacher and teacher educator.
-Before starting my PhD in the UK, I lectured in Applied Phonetics for over a decade and briefly also in Discourse Analysis at different undergraduate and graduate programmes in Buenos Aires, Argentina (ISP Joaquín V González, ENSLV Sofía B de Spangenberg, Profesorado del Consudec, Universidad de Belgrano, Universidad Nacional de San Martín), training EFL teachers and translators, pre- and in-service.
+I started my academic career as an EFL teacher and teacher educator.
+Before starting my PhD in the UK, I lectured in Applied/Practical Phonetics for over a decade and briefly also in Discourse Analysis at different undergraduate and graduate programmes in Buenos Aires, Argentina (ISP Joaquín V González, ENSLV Sofía B de Spangenberg, Profesorado del Consudec, CIBADIST, Universidad de Belgrano, Universidad Nacional de San Martín), training EFL teachers and translators, pre- and in-service.